 Understand the Problem

 To create a proper strategy, first you’ll have to understand the problem.
 Ask the right questions, do your research, and use data you already have to provide the focus for your efforts.
 Data might include recruitment costs and staff turnover.
 And as 57% of sickness absence is stress /mental health-related, check your sickness absence statistics too.

 Consider conducting an anonymous Wellbeing Audit for your team and ask them what they feel are the biggest challenges, stressors, and issues.
 What ideas do they have for reducing stress?
 On a scale of 1-10, what is their average stress level?

 Set Goals Based on Feedback

 You can then use all this information to create your goals for your Wellbeing Program.
-For example, you could aim to reduce stress related sickness absence by 20%, or to retain your best people for longer, or to reduce the average stress levels.
+For example, you could aim to reduce stress-related sickness absence by 20%, or to retain your best people for longer, or to reduce the average stress levels.
 It’s useful to aim for a combination of hard and soft goals.

 Consider then how to achieve your goals.
-For example, if the audit revealed a management issue, is leadership coaching an option?
+For example, if the audit revealed a management issue, is a leadership coaching an option?
 Have your managers been promoted to management because they were good at their jobs, or have they actually been trained to be managers?

 Achieving Your Goals

 Is stress a taboo topic in your business, or do you adopt a culture of openness and acceptance?
 Would teaching your team how to manage their own stress on a practical level help them to take some control of their own mental health?
 Stress Management Coaching or Workshops can be hugely effective, so long as they’re delivered in the right way and followed up appropriately, with measured goals and outcomes.

 Also look at less obvious things, like the work environment.
 Think of the temperature, the use of space and the availability of natural light.
 Do you hot desk, or do you allow for “nesting” and familiarity?